 If you’ve spent time shopping or researching new consumer gadgets you will have heard about the new USB ports and standards.
 There’s USB 3.0 and 3.1, and then there’s something called USB-C, officially known as USB Type-C. You may be wondering what these are, whether they are the same thing, and what the difference is.
 How is USB 3.1 different from USB 3.0 or even 2.0?
 The USB, or Universal Serial Bus, is a port standard that has been around for nearly 20 years and is the most widely used.
-As there are so many devices that support USB, keeping up to date on the latest developments in this port, cable and standard is important.
+As there are so many devices that support USB, keeping up to date on the latest developments in this port, cable and standard are important.

 This sounds great!
-A single, easy-to-use cable that powers your laptop, brings a video signal to a monitor, and splits into a hub letting you use other USB devices.
-However, it is important to know that each of these improvements is a separate specification, and device (and cable) manufacturers could choose to integrate one, two or all of them.
+A single, easy-to-use cable that powers your laptop, brings a video signal to a monitor and splits into a hub letting you use other USB devices.
+However, it is important to know that each of these improvements is a separate specification, and device (and cable) manufacturers could choose to integrate one, two, or all of them.
 The reversible cable is a feature called USB Type-C, or USB-C. The ability to provide 100W of power is called USB Power Delivery or USB PD.
 Fast data transfer speeds is a specification called USB 3.1 or USB 3.1 Gen2, while the integration of DisplayPort is it’s own feature.
 If these are important to you (and they should be) be very careful to read the documentation of the products you’re purchasing.

 USB 3.1 vs USB Type-C – Standard vs Port

-Before we go any further, it’s important to note the difference between standards (like USB 3.1, 3.0 and USB 2.0) and ports or plugs (like USB Type-A, Type-B or Type-C).
+Before we go any further, it’s important to note the difference between standards (like USB 3.1, 3.0, and USB 2.0) and ports or plugs (like USB Type-A, Type-B, or Type-C).
 The version of the USB standard (3.1, 2.0, etc.) indicates the speed and the function of the cable.
 The USB Types are the shape of the cable plugs and the shape of their ports in your computer or device.
 There are many kinds, most of which you probably already know.

 USB Type-A is the familiar rectangular port.
 It is the largest USB port and is often found on computers and car chargers.
-The device that has the USB Type-A port is almost always the host device, a.k.a. the main device that is accepting other devices, providing the electricity, and controlling the data transfers.
-Examples of host devices with USB Type-A ports include desktop computers, laptops, custom gaming PCs, and even routers, gaming consoles and televisions.
+The device that has the USB Type-A port is almost always the host device, a.k.a. the main device that is accepting other devices, providing electricity, and controlling data transfers.
+Examples of host devices with USB Type-A ports include desktop computers, laptops, custom gaming PCs, and even routers, gaming consoles, and televisions.

 The USB Type-B port is a blocky, square-shaped plug that is often used on external hard drives and printers.
 There are also mini and micro USB Type-B ports that are commonly found on portable devices: smartphones and tablets these days usually have micro USB, while mini USB ports tend to be on things like cameras and older devices.
 The micro USB port is predictably smaller than the mini USB port.
 Probably the weirdest type of USB cable is the Micro-B USB 3.0, sometimes called the extended USB micro Type-B. This type of connection is used to provide the faster data transfer rate that USB 3.0 provides (that regular micro or mini USB don’t) while also allowing a standard micro USB to be used for charging,